 PKCS#7 or PKCS#9.
 The signed content digest is created as follows:

-- Remove DSIG table entry from sfnt Table Directory.
+b.
+Remove the DSIG table entry from the Table Directory.

-- Hash the full stream of bytes using a secure one-way hash (such as MD5) to create the content digest.
+- Hash the revised font data using a secure one-way hash (such as MD5) to create the content digest.

 - Create the PKCS#7 signature block using the content digest.

 - Create a new DSIG table containing the signature block.

 - Add the DSIG table to the font, adjusting table offsets as necessary.

 - Add a DSIG table entry to the sfnt Table Directory.